 Learn how to cook pinto beans from scratch with this simple step-by-step tutorial.
-Covering three different ways to cook dried pinto beans, you'll end up with creamy, perfectly-cooked beans every time.
-Cooking pinto beans is easy, cheaper than canned beans, and makes the best, most tender, creamy pinto beans you've ever had!
+Covering three different ways to cook dried pinto beans, you'll end up with creamy, perfectly cooked beans every time.
+Cooking pinto beans using this easy no-soak method makes the best pinto beans you've ever had!

 It's no secret that we're huge fans of beans here on HNL!
-We've already covered How to Cook Black Beans and How to Cook Black Eyed Peas, among others, and today we're going to get into pinto beans, which are without a doubt some of our favourites!
+I love doing deep dives into how to cook various bean types, and today we're going to get into pinto beans, which are without a doubt some of our favorites!

 Dried pinto beans are a staple in my pantry - they're inexpensive, way tastier than their canned counterparts, and incredibly easy to make.
-Cook up a big batch and eat them on their own, or use them in soups, salads, tacos, burritos, and more.
-You can even use them to make your own refried beans from scratch!
+Cook up a big batch and eat them on their own, or use them to make our signature bean and cheese tacos, burritos, or make your own refried beans from scratch!

-If you've never cooked dried pinto beans before, worry not - I'm going to walk you through three different cooking techniques (stovetop, Instant Pot, and slow cooker) with step-by-step instructions.
+If you've never cooked dried pinto beans before, worry not—I've cooked a zillion batches, done the bean math, and am ready to share three different tested-till-perfect cooking techniques (stovetop, Instant Pot, and slow cooker) with you.
 Once you see how easy it is to cook pinto beans from scratch, you'll never need cans again!

 The Three Ways to Cook Pinto Beans